What Is C.E.M.&.N.T. * ?

-When muscle fibers, adjacent with or near each other, yet within the same muscle belly, get out of synchronization with each other, this produces a “confused” pattern of nerve signals being transmitted into your CNS (central nervous system).
+When muscle fibers, adjacent with or near each other, yet within the same muscle belly, get out of synchronization with each other, this produces a “confused” or “confusing” pattern of sensory nerve signals being transmitted into your CNS (central nervous system).

 It’s like the computer jargon of *Garbage In, Garbage Out.*

-As such, pain patterns are produced warning the bodymind of some kind of potential danger or discordant impulses from or to the central nervous system.
+As such, pain patterns are produced warning the bodymind of some kind of potential danger or discordant nerve impulses to or from the central nervous system.

 Again, the unfamiliarity factor comes into play here, and when muscles and nerves start sending confused sensory signals, if they are “out of concert” or “out of coordination” with each other, and cannot quickly “reset” back to more normal patterns of movement and action, a warning signal is sent, be it an ache in mild situation, or pain in the more extreme.